-27. Phase of Training.
+28. Phase of Training.
 A major division in the course of training.
 Helicopter MPTS consists of two phases: Primary and Advanced.

-28. Pink ATF.
+29. Pink ATF.
 A standard ATF that is printed on pink paper.
-The pink ATF is used to denote an unsatisfactory event generating a progress check.
+The pink ATF is used to denote an UNSAT event generating a progress check.

-29. Progress Check Pilot.
+30. Progress Check Pilot.
 An Instructor Pilot authorized to administer initial or final progress checks.

-30. Ready Room Unsatisfactory (RRU).
-An unsatisfactory grade given for inadequate knowledge of flight procedures, systems, discuss items, emergency procedures, deficient preflight planning, or unofficer-like qualities.
+31. Ready Room UNSAT (RRU).
+An UNSAT grade given for inadequate knowledge of flight procedures, systems, discuss items, emergency procedures, or deficient preflight planning during the brief.
+A missed brief does not constitute a "Ready Room UNSAT" and should be dealt with using other disciplinary methods.

-31. Special Syllabus Requirement (SSR).
+32. Special Syllabus Requirement (SSR).
 One-time, ungraded demonstration items.

-32. Stage of Training.
-All training of a particular type (Ground, Contact, Instrument, Navigation, Formation, Tactical) within a phase.
+33. Stage of Training.
+All training of a particular type (Ground, Contact, Instrument, Navigation, Formation, Tactical, Shipboard/SAR, NVD) within a phase.
 The first letter in the lesson designator identifies the stage of each lesson (Example: F4101 is in the Formation stage).

-33. Student Monitoring Status (SMS).
+34. Student Monitoring Status (SMS).
 Squadron-initiated status to address substandard student performance.

-34. Supplemental ATF.
+35. Supplemental ATF.
 A form inserted into a student's ATJ that contains non-syllabus information.
 Also referred to as a "writeup" in TIMS.

-35. Training Media.
+36. Training Media.
 MPTS media include aircraft, simulator, Cockpit Procedures Trainers (CPTs), ground training, and CAI.
 The second character in the lesson identifier designates the training media.

-36. Training Review Board (TRB).
+37. Training Review Board (TRB).
 A fact-finding board appointed to conduct an administrative review of circumstances and procedures relative to a failed FPC.

-37. Warmup Event (SXX86).
+38. Warmup Event (SXX86).
 Additional events given to allow a student to regain a level of proficiency previously demonstrated which has diminished due to an extended break in training.

-38. Yellow ATF.
+39. Yellow ATF.
 A standard ATF that is printed on yellow paper.
-The yellow ATF is used to denote an unsatisfactory event that does not generate a progress check.
+The yellow ATF is used to denote an UNSAT event that does not generate a progress check.